 Food Safety Program - Foodborne Illness Investigations

-Environmental Health investigates foodborne illness complaints when three (3) people or less are ill.
-For information on how to contact the Environmental Health Section, click here.
+Environmental Health may investigate foodborne illness complaints when three (3) people or less are ill.
 If the illness affects four (4) or more persons, call Disease Control at (415) 554-2830.

 - Identify cases associated with an incident